usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Determine if the given type is a constructor.
+Determine if the given type is an constructor.

 ## function isAliasType {#Type-isAliasType}